Espyo/Pikifen/README.txt

     I'm having a hard time understanding X.
         Please let me know.
 I try to make the interface, mechanics, and tutorials be as easy to understand as possible.
-        If you contact me, I can help you with your problem, as well as change stuff to make it easier to follow in the future.
+        If you contact me, I can help you with your problem, as well as change things to make them easier to understand in the future.

 ===============
 4) Compiling